CartoDB/cartodb/docs/guides/01-quickstart.md

 ### Requesting an API Key

-CARTO.js 4.0 requires using an API Key.
+CARTO.js requires using an API Key.
 From your CARTO dashboard, click [_Your API keys_](https://carto.com/login) from the avatar drop-down menu to view your uniquely generated API Key for managing data with CARTO Engine.

+If you want learn more about authorization and authentication, read the [fundamentals]({{site.fundamental_docs}}/authorization/) about this topic.

 ### Importing Datasets
 Before you start working on the map, you need to import a couple of datasets.
 For this guide, we will use CARTO's Data Library, available from *Your datasets* dashboard, to import and connect public datasets to your account.